cloudmesh-community/fa18-523-52/project-report/report.md

 ## Design

 The design of the project was to obtain the dataset and test it on a web services.
-First, I tested the dataset on Jupyter Notebook to get a baseline of the components.
+First, we tested the dataset on Jupyter Notebook to get a baseline of the components.
-After creating some visualizations, I then incorporated the data into KNIME's Analytics Cloud Platform.
+After creating some visualizations, we then incorporated the data into KNIME's Analytics Cloud Platform.

 ## Architecture

-Before I made any implementations on this project, I realized that I would be using multiple software packages.
-Therefore, I wanted to ensure that they were all in the same place.
-To do this, I installed Anaconda.
+Before we made any implementations on this project, we realized that we would be using multiple software packages.
+Therefore, we wanted to ensure that they were all in the same place.
+To do this, we installed Anaconda.
 Anaconda is an open-source, free distribution software with Python and R available packages already installed.
 It's main purpose is to provide simple tracking of these packages with an easy, user-friendly dashboard design[@fa18-523-52-conda].
 Each version of its packages are managed by its package management system, Conda.
-In Anaconda, I used Jupyter and Jupyter Notebook to perform most of my data analysis.
+In Anaconda, we used Jupyter and Jupyter Notebook to perform most of my data analysis.
 Jupyter allows for data manipulation across many programming languages.
 Jupyter is also an open-source web application that allows for distribution of documents, code, and other projects for collaboration.
 It has many uses: